ggghosthat/Projects/Ild-Music.about.md

 If you found out any bug or have any idea notice in [Discord](https://discord.gg/dXqkwyyR) or [Issues](https://github.com/ggghosthat/Projects/issues)

-All Ild-Music project rights reserved for [ggghosthat](https://github.com/ggghosthat/).
 Any commercial purposes are prohibited.

+With love to the world ❤️🌎